eosnetworkfoundation/docs/docs/20_smart-contracts/10_getting-started/10_dune-guide.md

 [Docker Utilities for Node Execution (DUNE)](https://github.com/AntelopeIO/DUNE) is a client tool.
 As a blockchain developer or node operator, use DUNE for your common tasks.

-Before you begin, learn about DUNE and how to install it on your platform.
+Before getting started with smart contract development, learn about DUNE and how to install it on your platform.

 ### Installation